pondichys/linux-containers-intro/linux-container-intro-slides.md

 ## Objectives

-- This slide deck is an introduction to Linux Containers for non technical people.
+- This slide deck is a brief introduction to Linux Containers for non technical people.

-- We won't run any container nor explore deep technical details on how containers are implemented here.
+- We won't run any container here.

 ---

 ## The hype about Linux containers

 - The way we develop software is evolving.

 - Before (can still be current for some of us ...)

   - Monolithic application
   - Long development cycle (waterfall methodology)
   - Vertical scaling focused (add CPU, memory and disks aka run on a beefier hardware)

 - Now:

   - loosely coupled services
   - _Agile_ development
   - Horizontal scaling (running multiple replicas)